litestar-org/litestar/docs/usage/openapi/ui_plugins.rst

 enabled by default, in addition to the ``openapi.json`` endpoint which will always be enabled. ``Scalar`` will also become the default UI plugin in ``v3.0.0``.

-To adopt the future behavior, explicitly set the :attr:`OpenAPIConfig.render_plugins` field an instance of :class:`ScalarRenderPlugin`:
+To adopt the future behavior, explicitly set the :attr:`OpenAPIConfig.render_plugins` field to an instance of :class:`ScalarRenderPlugin`:

 .. literalinclude:: /examples/openapi/plugins/scalar_simple.py